RobertoMalatesta/Presentador/README.md

 I also used 2 of my own modules, `logarithmic` and `easypedia` for their intended purposes.

 ### Supported Platforms
-The platforms tested for are:
+The supported platforms come in tiers.
+All platforms need to have JavaScript available.

+It will work for:
+- Internet Explorer 8+
+- Safari 3+
-- Chrome 44 (Beta)
+- Google Chrome 4+
+- Firefox 3+
+- Opera 10.61+
+- iPhone Safari
+- iPad Safari
-- Chrome for Android
+- Android WebKit
+- WebOs WebKit

+That said, IE8 will only have the slides in 1 long, scrollable page.
+IE9 and Firefox 3.6 and lower will not have animations.

-Does it work or not work on your platform?
+Does not work on your platform?
 Make a new issue on GitHub.